OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 See FPGA Device Feature List (DFL) Framework Overview for a description of the software process to read and process the linked list of Device Feature Header (DFH) CSRs within a FPGA.

 This example will add a `hello_fim` module to the design.
 The Hello FIM example adds a simple DFH register and 64bit scratchpad register connected to the Board Peripheral Fabric (BPF) that can be accessed by the Host.
 You can use this example as the basis for adding a new feature to your FIM.

+For the purposes of this example, the `hello_fim` module instantiation sets the DFH feature ID (`FEAT_ID`) to 0x100 which is not currently defined.
+Using an undefined feature ID will result in no driver being used.
+Normally, a defined feature ID will be used to associate a specific driver with the FPGA module.
+Refer to the [Device Feature List Feature IDs](https://github.com/OFS/dfl-feature-id/blob/main/dfl-feature-ids.rst) for a list of DFL feature types and IDs.
+If you are adding a new module to your design, make sure the Type/ID pair does not conflict with existing Type/ID pairs.
+You may reserve Type/ID pairs by submitting a pull request at the link above.

 The Hello FIM design can be verified by Unit Level simulation, Universal Verification Methodology (UVM) simulation, and running in hardware on the n6001 card.
 The process for these are described in this section.